xtuple/xtuple-vagrant/README.md

 Note that all of these virtual machines run Ubuntu Linux.
 In all cases you can connect to the xTuple Server and database from your host environment or from the virtual machine.
 The development setups allow you to edit source files in either environment, too, but you will have to build the application in the VM.

-xTuple strongly recommends that you use these virtual machines, particularly for development purposes.[*](#caveat)
+xTuple recommends that you use these virtual machines, particularly for development purposes.[*](#caveat)

 See the [xtuple-vagrant wiki](https://github.com/xtuple/xtuple-vagrant/wiki/Home) for instructions on getting started.